This Isn’t an Insurrection. It’s an Alliance.

 That is, obviously, not what we saw around and in the halls of the Capitol on Wednesday.

-When Black Lives Matter protesters have been within a sidewalk’s distance of a federal building, they have been met with aggressive force, while far right militia members are left free to go.
+When Black Lives Matter protesters have come within a sidewalk’s distance of a federal building, they have been met with aggressive force, while far-right militia members are left free to go.
 Trump’s allies are not going to arrest themselves.
-We have not—and we cannot—build a jail for white supremacy.
+We have not built—and we cannot build—a jail for white supremacy.

 The president was absent for hours, as he largely has been for weeks, popping up only to lie about an election that he has lost.
 He has launched a second Lost Cause.
 He and his throng could easily assume they would be able to carry this out with impunity, because that is exactly what they have seen for his entire administration.